SukhdevChaudhary799/AgriPredictor/README.md

 # AgriPredictor
 It is a Machine Learning predictive model for predicting the best crop to yeild under some atmoshperic conditions like rain_percentage, humidity, temperature and also based on amount of nitrogen, phosphourous, potassium and ph of soil.
 It is a supervised learning model.
 First I have trained the model using the past data with all mentioned feature and label for the name of crop that previously yeild best under the given conditions by considering 5 cross validations.
 I have used the random forest classifier to predict the best crop for new input.
+Once the model are trained, they can predict which crops are likely to thrive in specific environmental and soil conditions.
+The system generates recommendations based on these predictions.
 Accuracy of this model is around 99%.